rjjfox/rjjfox.github.io/README.md

 - Build it from scratch or make do with this nicely minimalist theme - maybe start with this.
 Get the CV on here and then go from there.

 ### Using Github Pages

-You can use the [editor on GitHub](https://github.com/rorycox/rorycox.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.